Springe direkt zu Inhalt

 The DZLM focuses on developing long-lasting CPD-programmes for multipliers – research-based and practically relevant.
 These multipliers are teachers themselves (from pre-, primary and secondary schools) who in turn offer professional development courses, advice and support to other teachers, e.g. by supervising professional learning communities.
 The Centre also provides professional development courses and materials that target specific types of teachers and their educators, e.g. educators who teach mathematics out-of-field, i.e. outside their speciality area, as well as pre-school teachers.
 All courses are continuously improved based on empirical evidence and are disseminated at a large scale...

-There are many other research projects at our department.
-You can find a complete list here:
+There are several other research projects at our department.
+You can find an overview here:

 » Research